SoyGema/Startcraft_pysc2_minigames/README.md

 5.-[TheRightPath](https://github.com/SoyGema/Startcraft_pysc2_minigames/tree/master/new_minigames/TheRightPath): Move to beacon finding the optimal route collecting minerals and avoiding mines .

-6.-[RedWaves](https://github.com/SoyGema/Startcraft_pysc2_minigames/tree/master/new_minigames/RedWaves): Choose your race and defend against waves of zerg attacks
+6.-[RedWaves](https://github.com/SoyGema/Startcraft_pysc2_minigames/tree/master/new_minigames/RedWaves): Choose your race and defend against waves of zerg attacks .

+7.-[BlueMoon](https://github.com/SoyGema/Startcraft_pysc2_minigames/tree/master/new_minigames/BlueMoon): Choose unit development to defend against protoss development . (under construction)

 ## Agents
 Regarding scripted agent, there is a python file with several developments.
 Scriptedagent.py is focused on HallucinIce map in which makes Archon Hallucination.
 Besides there is another class that put all hallucination actions on a list and the agent chooses randomly in between those actions .